-Only NIOSH approved respirators have been chosen for use in this program.
-The choice between these respirators is dependent upon the airborne contaminant present, the HAZARDOUS operation performed, and based on comfort and ease of obtaining a proper individual fit.
+Only NIOSH / MSHA approved respirators have been chosen for use in this program.
+The choice between these respirators is dependent upon the airborne contaminant present, the HAZARDOUS operation performed, and on the basis of comfort and ease of obtaining a proper individual fit.
+The company will provide the respirators shown in Column II.
 The useful life of each respirator will vary depending on the job duties and the actual time in use.
-Particulate cartridges / filters should be changed when filter resistance makes breathing difficult.
+Particulate cartridges/filters should be changed when filter resistance makes breathing difficult.
 Chemical cartridges should be changed when an odor or taste breaks through or based on the established change out schedule.

 Each respirator will have some limitations.
 Refer to the respirator instructions.
 Air purifying types must only be used in at least 19.5 percent oxygen.
-Only pressure demand SCBA or a supplied airline with SCBA backup can be used in Immediately Dangerous to Life or Health (IDLH) atmospheres.
+Only pressure demand SCBA or airline with SCBA backup can be used in Immediately Dangerous to Life or Health (IDLH) atmospheres.